MaxInfinity00/Hotel-Management-System/README.md

 your username could be different tho

 dont forget to install xampp to run this project
-Put these files in a folder [Ex: Hotel_Management_System] and then put that folder in a folder called htcdocs in your xampp installation folder then u can access this project by starting mysql and apache server from xampp control panel and going to http://localhost/Hotel_management_system access admin side by going to http://localhost/Hotel_management_system/admin
+Put these files in a folder [Ex: Hotel_Management_System] and then put that folder in a folder called htdocs in your xampp installation folder then u can access this project by starting mysql and apache server from xampp control panel and going to http://localhost/Hotel_management_system access admin side by going to http://localhost/Hotel_management_system/admin